wix-incubator/wix-code-docs/wix-pro-gallery-backend/wix-pro-gallery-backend/guides/scenarios.md

 ### Scenario 2: Creating a Pro Gallery using the Pro Gallery Backend API (Not recommended)

->**Note:** This scenario is not recommended because it has limitations and requires a few extra steps.
+>**Note:** This scenario is not recommended because it has limitations and requires extra steps.

 When you create a pro gallery on your site's backend, it is a standalone gallery as there isn't a corresponding frontend pro gallery element.
 However, you may want to display a pro gallery from your site's backend on your site.